aiforsocialgood/aiforsocialgood.github.io/neurips2019/source/README.md

-## ICML AISG 2019 worskhop website
+## Neurips Joint AISG 2019 Worskhop Website

+# Do not modify the html directly as your changes will be overidden
+# Modify these sources

-To compile the website :
+To compile the website and generate the .html pages:
 `python compile.py`

 The python script uses mako templating package to create the html pages.